PHOENIX-ENCODERS/SATARK/README.md

 <h2 align="left">About Us:</h2>
 <img align="right" alt="Coding" width="400" src="logo 2.png">
-<h3 align="center">We are a team of developers who aim to use our knowledge to the fullest in making the coming future more comfortable, hand and safe.
-Our motive is to not just build projects but we make an attempt towards safer and better future.
-If you have any doubts, suggestion ,complaints, enquiry or a feedback about us, feel free to contact us.
+<h3 align="center">We are a team of young developers who aim to use our knowledge to the fullest in making the coming future more comfortable, handy and safe.
+Our motive is to not just build projects for the sake of project submissions instead we aim to create a project lending hand in building a better and safer future.If you have any doubts, suggestion ,complaints, enquiry or a feedback about us, feel free to contact us.
 We would be happy to assist you.</h3>
 <h2 align="left">Developers:</h2>
 <ul>
          <li>Aadyaa Srivastava</li>